Use AWS icons to create a free Amazon architecture diagram

 1. In the left panel, at the bottom, click on More Shapes to open the shape library selection dialog.

-2. Scroll down to the Networking section, make sure the checkbox next to the library you want to use is selected, then click Apply.
+2. Scroll down to the Networking section, make sure the checkbox next to the AWS library you want to use is selected, then click Apply.

 Enable whichever AWS library you want to use